Alex Smith: 2017 season

 During the season opener, Smith finished with 368 passing yards and four touchdowns as the Chiefs pulled off a 42–27 road victory over the defending Super Bowl champion New England Patriots.
 Smith's 368 passing yards and four passing touchdowns were both the second most in a game in his career.
 Smith's performance in Week 1 led all eligible passers in yards and earned him AFC Offensive Player of the Week, marking the first time that he won the award.
 During Week 13 against the New York Jets, Smith finished with 366 passing yards and four touchdowns.
 After the first 2 minutes and 46 seconds had passed in the first quarter, Smith quickly threw two touchdown passes to Travis Kelce.
 However, the performance was overshadowed as defensive penalties and errors proved to be costly as the Chiefs lost on the road by a score of 38–31.
 With his performance against the Jets, Smith became the first player in the modern era to have both a 70-yard pass and a 70-yard run in the same game.

 With a playoff spot already secured, Smith was given a rest in Week 17, and Chiefs' 2017 first round pick Patrick Mahomes made his NFL debut against the Denver Broncos.
 Smith finished the 2017 regular season with 4,042 passing yards and 26 touchdowns, both career highs.
 He was named an alternate for the Pro Bowl, eventually replacing the injured Philip Rivers.
-Overall, in the 2017 season, Smith finished with 4,042 passing yards (8th in the NFL), 26 touchdowns, five interceptions, and a league-leading 104.7 passer rating.
-In the Wild Card Round against the Tennessee Titans, Smith had 264 passing yards and two touchdowns in the narrow 22–21 defeat.
-He was also credited as being instrumental in the development of Mahomes who would go on to be named NFL MVP.
+Overall, Smith finished with 4,042 passing yards (eighth in the NFL), 26 touchdowns, five interceptions, and a league-leading 104.7 passer rating.
+During the Wild Card Round against the Tennessee Titans, Smith had 264 passing yards and two touchdowns in the narrow 22–21 loss.
+He was also credited as being instrumental in the development of Mahomes who would go on to be named NFL MVP in his first year as a starter and win multiple Super Bowls with the Chiefs.
+Smith played a part in starting one of the longest eventual division-winning streaks in NFL history as he rounded off his Chiefs career with two consecutive AFC West titles.

 Washington Redskins / Football Team

+2018 season

-On January 30, 2018, Smith was traded to the Washington Redskins in exchange for cornerback Kendall Fuller and a third-round pick (78th overall) in the 2018 NFL Draft.
+On January 30, 2018, Smith was traded to the Washington Redskins in exchange for cornerback Kendall Fuller and a third-round pick (78th overall) in the 2018 NFL draft.
 The trade became official on March 14, the first day of the new league year.
-Smith subsequently signed a four-year, $94 million contract extension with them.
+Smith subsequently signed a four-year, $94 million contract extension with the Redskins.

-In his Redskins debut, Smith threw for 255 yards and two touchdowns in a 24-6 road victory over the Arizona Cardinals.
+In his Redskins debut, Smith threw for 255 yards and two touchdowns in a 24–6 road victory over the Arizona Cardinals.
 Through the first nine games of the season, he helped lead Washington to a 6–3 record.